vicrucann/vimcheat/README.md

 `:enew [fname]` - within the current buffer
 `:vnew [fname]` - vertical split window
 `:tabnew [fname]` - buffer within new tab
+`:only` - closes all the split windows until there is only one window left open